peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The distance of the closest multiple.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the specified precision.

 <a id="RemainderNoRoundAfterDivide_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### RemainderNoRoundAfterDivide